So what are dependencies in project management?

 5. Track dependencies

-Lastly, as a project manager, you must constantly track and visualize your dependencies to deliver a successful project.
+Lastly, as a good project manager, you must constantly track and visualize your dependencies to deliver a successful completion.

 To do so, you must track the completed tasks and progress made by different teams.